james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 {spec}

 Is it ambiguous?
 Are there problems that the spec doesn't address?
 Are there unanswered questions?
+Are there references to concepts that are not yet defined and understood?
 ```

 We will log the chain of thought here in the debug log, but not print to the console.